singhanshika311/Business-Landing-Page/README.md

 # The-uplift-project-bootcamp
-this simple static website is created for 15 days web development bootcamp organised by the uplift project community
+this simple static website is created for 15 days web development bootcamp organised by the upskill community

 <h4>languages</h4>